HenestrosaDev/ios-interview-questions/README.md

 	This question is specific to the person being asked.
 However, here's what I would answer:

 	>I make sure to check the Swift documentation and release notes regularly to see what changes have been made in each new version of the language.
-I also keep an eye on any announcements made each year at WWDC.
+I also keep an eye on any announcements made each year at WWDC, as well as visiting websites focused on Swift content, such as [Swift by Sundell](https://www.swiftbysundell.com) and [Hacking with Swift](https://www.hackingwithswift.com).
 	</details>

 - 🟩 [How familiar are you with XCTest?
 Have you ever created UI tests?](https://www.hackingwithswift.com/interview-questions/how-familiar-are-you-with-xctest-have-you-ever-created-ui-tests)